CLDMV/slothlet/README.md

 api.config.timeout = 5000;
 await api.addApi("config.timeout.advanced", "./modules"); // Throws error
 ```

+> [!WARNING]
+> **⚠️ Concurrency Limitation:** The `addApi` method is **not thread-safe**.
+Concurrent calls to `addApi` with overlapping paths may result in race conditions and inconsistent API state.
+Ensure calls are properly sequenced using `await` or other synchronization mechanisms.
+Do not call `addApi` from multiple threads/workers simultaneously.

 > [!NOTE]
 > **📚 For detailed API documentation with comprehensive parameter descriptions, method signatures, and examples, see [docs/API.md](https://github.com/CLDMV/slothlet/blob/HEAD/docs/API.md)**